Hatching Shader Style

-The Hatching Stylization brings real-time hatching of 3D objects and animation within Autodesk Maya!
+The Hatching shader style brings real-time hatching to 3D objects and animation within Autodesk Maya!

 This stylization is still in alpha stage and is therefore experimental, likely to contain bugs, and should not be considered production-quality yet.
 However, you are highly encouraged to try it out on your scenes, push it to its limits, use it in weird and unexpected ways, break it, and send us feedback or suggestions about what you would like to see.

 The Hatching shader style emulates hatching animation that traditionally uses fine, tightly-packed lines to depict shading on objects.
 However, it can also be used to emulate stippling, by setting the hatching length to 0 (zero)—as seen in the second example in the video above.

 - Different hatching roughnesses by changing the stroke/point density